acode/FunctionScript/README.md

 **including type safety mechanisms**.
 In the same way GraphQL is intended to provide opinions and a specification for the way developers interface with nested relational (graph) data, FaaSlang does the same for FaaS resources.

+If you use a FaaSlang-compliant deployment and API gateway (for example, as used by https://stdlib.com) you get the following benefits over traditional gateways for serverless functions:

+- Standard Calling Conventions (HTTP)
+- Type Safety
+- Enforced Documentation
+- Background Execution (immediately return response, run logic as a worker)

+And that's just the beginning.
+All of the goodies you're looking for like rate limiting, authentication, etc. are not part of the FaaSlang specification but can easily be added to the example provided in this repository.

 # Table of Contents